HugoRCD/shelve/apps/cli/README.md

 COMMANDS

-  upgrade   Upgrade the Shelve CLI to the latest version link      Link the current directory to a Shelve project unlink    Unlink the current directory from a Shelve project login     Authenticate with Shelve
+  upgrade   Upgrade the Shelve CLI to the latest version link      Link the current directory with a Shelve project unlink    Unlink the current directory from a Shelve project login     Authenticate with Shelve
   logout    Logout the current authenticated user
-  whoami    Shows the username of the currently logged in user pull      Pull the environement variables for the current project push      Push the environement variables for the current project open      Open the current project in the browser
+  whoami    Shows the username of the currently logged in user pull      Retrieve the environement variables from Shelve push      Send the environement variables to Shelve open      Open the current project in the browser

 Use shelve <command> --help for more information about a command.